-The data centers have implemented state-of-the-art security controls, which means that personal access control, video camera surveillance, motion detectors, 24×7 monitoring, and on-site security personnel ensure access to the data center is only granted to authorized persons and guarantee the best possible security for hardware and data.
-There is also a detailed identification check at the single point-of-entry to the data center.
+The data centers have implemented state-of-the-art security controls, which means that personal access control, video camera surveillance, motion detectors, 24×7 monitoring, and on-site security personnel ensure access to the data center is only granted to authorized persons and guarantees the best possible security for hardware and data.
+There is also a detailed identification check at the single point of entry to the data center.

 SO 9001:2015 is the globally recognized standard that specifies requirements for a quality management system (QMS).
 Organizations use the standard to demonstrate their ability to consistently provide products and services that meet customer and regulatory requirements.

 With the ISO 9001:2015 certification, TeamViewer has demonstrated dedication to total quality management, customer focus, and a continuous improvement of processes to increase efficiencies and enhance the quality of products and services offered.

 As an additional security feature, all of our software is signed via DigiCert Code Signing.
 In this manner, the publisher of the software is always readily identifiable.
 If the software has been changed afterward, the digital signature automatically becomes invalid.